A quick rundown and explanation on the dos and don'ts of evolutionary nutrition

 Lactose is the sugar in milk.
 1/3 of all people have lactose intolerance, which means they suffer from immediate symptoms of "lactose poisoning."
 The other 2/3 of us seem to tolerate lactose, but only to the extent that we have no immediate signs.
 In the long term, it's detrimental to our health.

 Lactose, the sugar in milk, is a disaccharide that is composed of two simple sugars: glucose and galactose.
 When digested lactose is broken down into its parts, galactose is set free in our body.
 Unfortunately, galactose is detrimental to our health.
-This fact is quite well-known in the science community since scientists who want to experiment with Alzheimer's, and other neurodegenerative diseases are using galactose to cause Alzheimer's in their lab mice.
+This fact is quite well-known in the science community since scientists who want to experiment with Alzheimer's, and other neurodegenerative diseases, are using galactose to cause Alzheimer's in their lab mice.

 Casomorphins are protein fragments derived from the digestion of casein.
 Unfortunately, casomorphins have an opioid effect on our brain.
 They act just like a drug with all the unwanted side effects of becoming addicted and longing to consume more of the substance containing the drug, even if it is detrimental to our health.
-This is particularly true for cheese that usually consists mostly of fat and casein.
-So it is plain possible to become addicted to cheese.
+This is particularly true for cheese that consists mostly of fat and casein.
+So, it is plain possible to become addicted to cheese.

-Even if we seem to tolerate milk and show no acute symptoms from lactose or casein, we think in respect to long-term health is advisable to remove diary complete from our diet.
+Even if we seem to tolerate milk and show no acute symptoms from lactose or casein, we think in respect to long-term health it is advisable to remove diary complete from our diet.
 Whey can and should be consumed in an isolated form.

 Soft Drinks & Sugar-Free Soft Drinks